What Is My IP Address? Why Does It Matter?

 How Can You (Or a Hacker) Figure Out Your IP Address

 You can learn your IP number by typing “ipconfig” in the Windows command box or the Mac Utilities Terminal.

 This number may occasionally change if you modify your router, modem or server, or you switch ISPs.
 Users familiar with their IP settings and security can create their own secure static address, or ask if their ISP allows them to purchase one.

 Hackers sometimes create false IP addresses to cover their tracks and confuse authorities, or they use ones they’ve discovered by breaking into people’s systems.

-Learning someone’s IP number usually requires breaking into their system, which can be defended against by a strong firewall, an encrypted router password, or a regularly locked phone.
+Learning someone’s IP number usually requires breaking into their system, which can be defended against by a strong firewall, an encrypted router password, a trusted VPN, or a regularly locked phone.
 These defenses help keep people out, even if hackers find your IP number through other means, such as malware or one of your kids sharing it during an online conversation.